metafacture/metafacture-core/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Metafacture Core, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Metafacture, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please **perform a [cursory search](https://github.com/search?q=is%3Aissue+repo%3Ametafacture%2Fmetafacture-core)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 When you are creating an enhancement suggestion, please include as many details as possible:

 #### How Do I Submit An Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create [new issue on the repository](https://github.com/metafacture/metafacture-core/issues/new) and provide the following information:
+Create [new issue on the repository](https://github.com/metafacture/metafacture-core/issues/new).

+Provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to most users.
-* **List some other applications where this enhancement exists.**
+* **List any other applications where this enhancement exists.**

-* **Specify the name and version of the browser you're using.**
+### Contributing code

+The overall code contribution process is:

+1. Fork the metafacture-core repo and clone your fork (members with write access: clone the metafacture-core repo)
+1. In your local clone, switch to a new feature branch for the bug fix or feature enhancement you want to implement.
+The name of the feature branch should start with the corresponding issue number and contain additional info for convenience (using camelCaseFormatting, e.g. '111-featureDesciption')
+1. Implement, test, and build your bug fix or feature enhancement
+1. Commit your changes and push the feature branch to your fork (members with write access: push to the metafacture-core repo)
+1. Open a pull request for your feature branch to submit your changes (see details below)

-### Pull Requests
+#### Pull Requests

+Before submitting your chnages, make sure you can successfully [build from source](https://github.com/metafacture/metafacture-core#building-metafacture-core-from-source).

 Please follow these steps to [propose contributions to the project](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).

-When submitting a pull request use a meaningful title and use [closing keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to reference the issue it resolves in the pull request description.
+When submitting a pull request use a meaningful title and use [closing keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the pull request description to reference the issue it is meant to resolve.
-When submitting a pull request, do not have commits that "fix" a mistake in a prior commit.
-Squash the fix commit in to the commit that it fixes.
 After you submit your pull request, verify that all [GitHub Actions](https://docs.github.com/en/actions) are passing.
 If an action is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 If the failure was a false positive, we will open an issue to track that problem with the GitHub Actions.

 The reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

-### Conventions

-#### Git
+#### Git conventions

 Git commits should be as granular as possible.
 When working on a fix for issue X, we try not to add other things we notice (formatting, refactorings, etc.) to the same commit.
 Those things should be placed in an own commit to the same branch.
-If it is necessary for understanding, add something like "Discovered while working on #14" to the commit message.
-This makes each specific change easier to review.
-We don’t use the GitHub shortcuts for closing issues from commits (like fixes #111), since in our process the issue is not solved by the commit but by the reviewed change after it’s deployed to production.
+Commits should always reference a related issue (like "#111").
+This makes each specific change easier to review and understand in the future.

-#### Commit Messages
+##### Commit Messages

-* Use the imperative mood in subject line ("Add feature" not "Added feature")
+* Use the imperative mood in a subject line ("Add feature" not "Added feature")
 * Separate subject from body with a blank line
-* Limit the subject line to 50 characters
 * Capitalize the subject line
 * Do not end the subject line with a period
-* Wrap the body at 72 characters
+* Wrap lines at 72 characters
-* Use the body to explain what and why not how
+* Use the body to explain *what* and *why* not *how* (which can be seen in the diff)
 * Reference issues at the end of the first line
 * For referencing issues in the same repository use the short form ("#14" not "https://github.com/metafacture/metafacture-core/issues/14")
-* Don't use closing keywords in commit messages (e.g. "See #14" not "Resolves #14")

 For details, see [these](https://chris.beams.io/posts/git-commit/) [posts](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-#### Force Pushing
+##### Force Pushing

 As a general rule, we don't change public commit history, i.e. we don’t use ```--force``` or ```-f``` with ```git push```.
 Local amending and rebasing before pushing to GitHub is no problem and will not require to ```--force``` when pushing.
 While we consider this general rule as directive, we condone force pushing as long as the branch has no open pull request yet and only one person is working on this branch.
 In case of a force push we use ```--force-with-lease``` to ensure that we do not overwrite any remote commits.
 If rewriting is required in an open pull request, instead of force pushing we open a new branch based on main and ```cherry-pick``` commits or add new code in this branch.
 The existing pull request is then closed.

-#### Code Formatting

-Please mind the folowwing rule(s) for code formatting:

-* Indentation: Use four spaces for indentation

-#### Code Quality
+#### Code Formatting and Quality

-The code is quality-checked by sonarqube.
-The [result is uploaded to sonarcloud.io](https://sonarcloud.io/dashboard?id=org.metafacture%3Ametafacture-core).
-For identifying the travis variable SONARCLOUD_TOKEN is used.
+Please format your code according to [this EditorConfig file](https://github.com/metafacture/metafacture-fix/blob/master/.editorconfig) and consider our current [code quality and style guidelines](https://github.com/metafacture/metafacture-core/wiki/Code-Quality-and-Style).

+The [metafacture-fix build](https://github.com/metafacture/metafacture-fix/blob/master/build.gradle) performs automated [EditorConfig](https://github.com/metafacture/metafacture-fix/blob/master/.editorconfig) and [Checkstyle](https://github.com/metafacture/metafacture-fix/blob/master/config/checkstyle/checkstyle.xml) checks.

+The code is automatically [quality-checked on sonarcloud.io](https://sonarcloud.io/dashboard?id=org.metafacture%3Ametafacture-core) when pushed to GitHub.

 ## Maintainer Guidelines

 ### Board and Issues

-We use the [Metafacture Board](https://github.com/orgs/metafacture/projects/1) to track the progress of issues of Metafacture Core.
+We use the [Metafacture Board](https://github.com/orgs/metafacture/projects/1) to track the progress of issues of Metafacture.
 In the following we describe when issues are ready and what stages to pass to make a issue done.

 ### From Backlog to Done